 The Start of Nomadism

-Due to many reasons, such as population growth, climate changes, increase hunting, etc. some big changes happened in the ecological relations among humans, plants and animals.
-The number of animals, such as deer and mammoth decrease considerably, and then they became extinct.
+Due to many reasons, such as population growth, climate changes, hunting, etc. some big changes have happened in the ecological relations among humans, plants and animals.
+The number of animals, such as deer and mammoth decreased considerably, and then they went extinct.
 Before their extinction, hunters used to hunt them and by doing this, they had access to a large amount of meat.
-Moreover, these animals could be hunted easily due to their body size.
-But, when they extinct, they had to hunt smaller animals such as ewes, rabbits, goats and foxes, which is not easy to haunt.
+These animals could be hunted easily due to their body size.
+Later, after the extinction of such animals, the hunters had to hunt smaller animals such as ewes, rabbits, goats and foxes, which were difficult to be hunted.
 Therefore, the hunters made some big changes in their lifestyles.
 They settled down and embarked on planting wheat and barley, and domestication of goats and ewes.
-This is when people began to live in villages around 9000 years ago.
+This is when people began to live in villages around 9000 years ago in Iran.

-According to many scientists, the origin of nomadism dates back to about 8000 years ago, but it does not mean that all nomads around the world have the same ancient history.
+According to many scientists, nomadism in Iran is an offshoot of this era, about 8000 years ago, but it does not mean that all nomads around the world have the same ancient history.
 Nomads of Saudi Arabia go back to 1200 years ago.
-So, the dates and causes of the rise of Nomadism vary from country to country.
+So, the dates and causes of the rise of nomadism vary country to country.
+Read the article to know more about Iran nomads.

 The Motives behind Nomadism